matrix-org/matrix-spec-proposals/proposals/3639-matrix-for-the-social-media-use-case.md

 Clients should notify the user that encryption shouldn't be enabled on 'big / public room'.
-On a side note, enabling end-to-end encrypted rooms with a very large number of participants don't have a lot of sence.
+On a side note, enabling end-to-end encrypted rooms with a very large number of participants don't have a lot of sense.

 **UI considerations :**